shivshankardayal/full-website/books/c/source/introduction.rst

 ================
 Tools of Trade
 ================
-I am going to use Clang as compiler, Emacs as my editor with CEDET, ECB and Flymake.
-For debugging I will use xxgdb though you can debug in Emacs itself.
+I am going to use GCC as compiler, Emacs as my editor with CEDET, ECB and Flymake.
+For debugging I will use GDB interface in Emacs itself.
-I just love the good old X gui of xxgdb.
 For dynamic memory checking, heap corruption, cache corruption etc I am going to show you how to use valgrind.
 For profiling gprof and for code coverage gcov.
 Note that you can use gcc for compiling programs.
 Most of the systems come with gcc.
-However, I like gcc for beginners because it is usually faster, produces better error messages (which is very important for a beginner) and typically consumes less memory.
-Also, it never hurts to know something new.
 For compiling programs I will use GNU Make though in the beginning I will show you how to compile on command line.
 Let us begin with Emacs configuration file ``.emacs``: